The Oscars of Education: The Effects of a Tournament Between Public Schools (Job Market Paper)

 Selected Presentations: IZA/ECONtribute Workshop on the Economics of Education (2023) - 18th BiGSEM Doctoral Workshop on Economics and Management (2023) - 45th Meeting of the Brazilian Econometric Society (2023) - 28th Annual Meeting of the European Association of Young Economists (2024)

-Distance Learning in Higher Education: Evidence from Teaching Degrees in Brazil (Draft soon!)
+Distance Learning in Higher Education: Evidence from Teaching Degrees in Brazil (Paper)